Searching tips combined queries (Legacy)

 - When you search for a particular local time, we find leads where any of their time zones match the time zone / local time you requested.

 - Keep in mind that the "Local time" column is not capable of showing multiple local times.
-If multiple time zones are associated with a lead, one local time is displayed at random.
+One local time is displayed randomly if multiple time zones are associated with a lead.